A key policy area

 - Informal meeting of energy and transport ministers in the EU 2017

-- The launch of the European Energy Poverty Observatory January 2018
+- The launch of the European Energy Poverty Observatory in January 2018

 - Technical guidance, Financing the energy renovation of buildings with Cohesion Policy funding (European Commission, 2014)